 Legislation Would Embolden Armed Demonstrators and Extremists to Shoot First and Ask Questions Later

-Moms Demand Action Volunteers Are Available for Interviews
+Moms Demand Action Volunteers Testified and Are Available for Interviews

-LITTLE ROCK, Ark. — The Arkansas chapters of Moms Demand Action and Students Demand Action, both part of Everytown for Gun Safety’s grassroots networks, released the following statement after Governor Asa Hutchinson announced that he would sign SB 24, a so-called “Stand Your Ground” bill which will allow vigilantes and extremists to shoot first and ask questions later, weaken gun laws, make Arkansas less safe, and have disparate impacts on people of color.
+LITTLE ROCK, Ark. — The Arkansas chapters of Moms Demand Action and Students Demand Action, both part of Everytown for Gun Safety’s grassroots networks, released the following statement after the Arkansas Senate voted to pass SB 24, a so-called “Stand Your Ground” bill which would embolden vigilantes and extremists to shoot first and ask questions later, weaken gun laws, and make Arkansas less safe, particularly for people of color.

 What to know about so-called “Stand Your Ground”:

 - Arkansas already has strong self-defense laws which allow people to defend themselves in dangerous situations.
 But SB 24, introduced by Sen. Ballinger, is a “Stand Your Ground” proposal which would encourage armed vigilantism and would allow a person to kill another person in public even if the shooter could have safely walked away from danger.
-“Stand Your Ground” laws are associated with increases in homicide rates translating to more than 150 additional gun deaths each month nationwide.
+“Stand Your Ground” laws are associated with increases in homicide rates resulting in more than 150 additional gun deaths each month.
 “Stand Your Ground” laws are also associated with an increase in firearm injuries, resulting in emergency room visits and hospitalizations.

 - So-called “Stand Your Ground” laws are inherently dangerous for everyone, but have a particularly harmful impact on people of color.
-In “Stand Your Ground” states, homicides in which white shooters kill Black victims are deemed justifiable five times more frequently than when the situation is reversed.
+When white shooters kill Black victims in “Stand Your Ground” states, the resulting homicides are deemed justifiable far more frequently than when the victim is white and the shooter Black.